(formerly Computers in Cardiology)

 As you write, keep these points in mind:

-Study the instructions above and in the example layout very carefully.
+Study the instructions above very carefully.
 We want papers that are published in Computing in Cardiology to have a consistent format.
 It is particularly important that you follow the instructions for the title block, authors' names, authors' addresses and section headings.
-It is vital that the text of your manuscript is contained within the dimensions given.
+It is vital that the text of your paper is contained within the dimensions given.
 The editors have made significant achievements in reducing the publication delay, and authors must help to improve this further.
-Poorly prepared manuscripts introduce significant delays, and may result in your paper not being published.
+Poorly prepared papers introduce significant delays, and may result in your paper not being published.

 Composing the title block